 Imbalanced QSAR Rescoring

 Let's review the results from two Fine Tuning generators.
 One generator was run with balanced QSAR models that perform well, and one run with the imbalanced QSAR models that display poor recall and precision.
-For a review on the use of the fine tuning generator, please see the following use case: Lead Optimization with the Fine Tuning Generator.
+For both generations, we analyzed the first 10,000 molecules.

 Balanced Fine Tuning Generator